Introduction

 Filters of course have evolved through the years.
 We’ve seen lighter pump filters, gravity filters, inline filters, and filter bottles.

 But not until the introduction of the new Katadyn BeFree Water Bottle Filter have I experienced a (truly) lightweight filter option that treats water as fast, in a package so compact.
-The 0.6L bottle is about a 2-oz package (2.5 oz is the approximate wet weight that I measured, that includes residual water from a treatment cycle), and it comes in a larger 1.0L size as well.
+The 0.6L bottle is about a 2-oz package (2.5 oz is the approximate wet weight that I measured, which includes residual water from a treatment cycle), and it comes in a larger 1.0L size and a gravity filter model as well.

 Watch the video to see my brief commentary about the filter and what I think about its throughput using clean water.
 Stay tuned for a more comprehensive review – I’m using this as my primary water treatment technology this summer and fall.